Barcode Scanner SDK for iOS

 AIM On

-// Create XML string to command scanner ID 3 to AIM on
+// Create XML string to command scanner ID 3 to turn on the aim

 SBT_RESULT result = [apiInstance sbtExecuteCommand:SBT_DEVICE_AIM_ON aInXML:xmlInput aOutXML:nil forScanner:3];